 The Five Most Common Lies:

-When applying for senior life insurance, these are the most common lies that people put on their application forms.
+When applying for senior life insurance, these are the most common lies people put on their application forms.

 What Happens When You Are Caught?

 If the insurance company finds a falsehood on your life insurance application, several things may happen depending on the severity of the misinformation.
-The worst result is that your policy application will be rejected and you will not be able to receive life insurance from that particular company.
+The worst result is that your policy application will be rejected, and you will not be able to receive life insurance from that particular company.

-However, depending on the extent of the lie the insurance company may simply charge you a higher rate for the same policy.
-In the end, telling the truth on your life insurance application form is paramount to avoiding mistakes that can lead to higher rates or even rejection by the insurance company.
+However, depending on the extent of the lie, the insurance company may simply charge you a higher rate for the same policy.
+Ultimately, telling the truth on your life insurance application form is paramount to avoid mistakes that can lead to higher rates or even rejection by the insurance company.

 Compare life insurance quotes and save!